Red Hat, Inc. v. SCO Group, Inc.: The lawsuit

 For over 4 months, both parties waited for a response of the judge.
 Finally, Red Hat filed a motion to supplement the record with additional information.
 The additional information contained two letters sent by The SCO Group to Lehman Brothers, a Red Hat customer.
-In the first letter SCO once again claims ownership of Unix and that certain portions of Linux infringe on its Unix copyrights.
+In the first letter SCO once again claimed ownership of Unix and that certain portions of Linux infringe on its Unix copyrights (claims the court found to be untrue in SCO v.
+Novell).
 In the second letter SCO threatened legal action if Lehman Brothers did not remedy the infringement.
 A letter sent by Lehman Brothers' counsel instructed SCO to take this matter up with Red Hat, their supplier of Linux products.

 During the next 2 months, Red Hat and SCO fought about whether or not this additional, potentially damaging, information should be entered into the record.
-That fight came to an end when the judge finally made a decision.

-In her opinion, dated April 6, 2004, Judge Robinson denied SCO's motion to dismiss.
+That fight came to an end when, in her opinion dated April 6, 2004, Judge Robinson denied SCO's motion to dismiss.
 Additionally she stayed the lawsuit pending the resolution of the SCO v.
 IBM lawsuit, which makes the motion to supplement the record, the motion to stay discovery and the motion for more time to answer Red Hat's first interrogatories moot.

 On April 21, 2004, Red Hat filed a motion to reconsider the stay, claiming SCO never asked for a stay and that a stay was inappropriate because the issues in the SCO v.
 IBM case would not solve the issues in the Red Hat v.
 SCO case.
 The SCO Group filed several memoranda in opposition of this motion.

-On March 31, 2005, Red Hat's motion was denied, so the case now remains stayed until SCO v.
-IBM is resolved.
-The parties have to submit a letter to the court every 90 days.
+On March 31, 2005, Red Hat's motion was denied, and the case was stayed until SCO v.
+IBM was resolved.

-On October 11, 2007 the case was closed with leave to reopen after the SCO group leaves Chapter 11 bankruptcy.
+On October 11, 2007, the case was closed with leave to reopen after the SCO group leaves Chapter 11 bankruptcy.

 On April 18, 2008, Red Hat filed a claim with the court handling the SCO bankruptcy to have potential libel damages recognized by SCO as a liability if SCO loses future legal action.
 SCO objected and Red Hat filed again in pursuit of their claim.